oslo-pm/oslo-pm.github.io/_posts/2015-05-09-nordic-perl-workshop-2015-at-osdc-no.md

 title: "Nordic Perl Workshop 2015 at OSDC.no"
 date: 2015-04-18 14:17:45 +0200
 published: True
-categories: meetup
+categories: event
-tags: meetup conference workshop npw
+tags: event conference workshop npw
 ---

 * When: May 9 09:30